decentology/hyperverse-docs/docs/learn/blockchain/conflux/welcome-to-conflux.md

 # Welcome to Conflux

-Learn about Conflux, Teal, and find valuable resources to start learning more.
+Explore Conflux and find valuable resources to start learning more.

 ---